chiaracapuano/WhatToWatch/README.md

 #### Flask app pod

-The files necessary to spin up the pod are based on the tutorial:
+The files necessary to spin up the pod in the subfolder **app** are based on the tutorial:

 https://www.conjur.org/blog/tutorial-spin-up-your-kubernetes-in-docker-cluster-and-they-will-come/

-and they rely on the Dockerhub image of the Flask app produced in the previous step (#Docker).
+and rely on the Dockerhub image of the Flask app produced in the previous step (#Docker).

 The pod is deployed via: